Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 Your First 90 Days After Launch

 Going live is the start, not the finish.
 The first three months decide whether the channel grows or stalls.
-Here is what the plan focuses on in each phase.
+Here’s what the plan focuses on in each phase.

 Days 1 to 30: launch and validate